joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5786531/2024/09/22/chargers-justin-herbert-steelers-ankle-injury/

 **Packers' 'ridiculous' pass rush vs. Titans showed why sights are set on Super Bowl**\
-`The Packers registered eight sacks on Sunday, tied for the fourth-most in a game in franchise history.`\
+`The Packers registered eight sacks Sunday, tied for the fourth most in a game in franchise history.`\
 https://nytimes.com/athletic/5786228/2024/09/22/packers-win-titans-sacks-defense/

 **Another Raiola is heading to Lincoln: Dayton, younger brother of Dylan, commits to Huskers**\